Above: guest conductor Dr. Bryson Mortensen leading the 2016 Young Singers Project in performance at Norfolk's Ohef Sholom Temple.

 EDUCATION YOUNG SINGERS PROJECT

-The Virginia Chorale is proud to join WHRO Community TV in a special partnership: the 2017 Young Singers Project will be filmed by WHRO - from auditions to performance - and produced as a documentary to be broadcast locally, streamed online, and made available to National Public Television for national broadcast.
+In 2017, The Virginia Chorale was proud to join WHRO Community TV in a special partnership: the 2017 Young Singers Project was filmed by WHRO - from auditions to performance - and produced as a documentary to be broadcast locally, streamed online, and made available to National Public Television for national broadcast.